nori-dot-eco/contracts/README.md

 Same contracts as _localhost_

-You would rarely target this network from the CLI except when running tests because it starts a fresh in-process hardhat node that exists when the CLI command completes.
+You would rarely target this network from the CLI except when running tests because it starts a fresh in-process hardhat node that exits when the CLI command completes.

 ## Development